China feminists face clampdown, closure of online accounts | DW | 21.04.2021

 "They are doing this out of their need to survive in China, and they don't need to pay any price for doing so," she told DW.
 "The social media platforms are siding with those in power, which is why they are willing to launch the crackdown."

-Unlike the previous crackdowns, Lu Pin said the scariest aspect of the latest one is the political stigmatization of feminists by the Chinese netizens.
+Unlike previous crackdowns, Lu Pin said the scariest aspect of the latest one is the political stigmatization of feminists by Chinese netizens.

 While being surveilled and censored is a common experience among Chinese internet users, feminists are still trying to search for new spaces to operate amid constant crackdowns and censorship.

-"Weibo has now removed our accounts, but WeChat hasn't done that yet, so we will continue to share information related to feminism on WeChat," Lu said.
+"Weibo has now removed our accounts, but WeChat hasn't done that yet, so we will continue to share information related to feminism on WeChat," Lu said, referring to the mutli-purpose app.
 "When WeChat begins to remove our accounts, we will find another platform.
 We need to find our opportunities amid censorship and chaos."

-Lu said that when feminists are politically stigmatized in China, the general public will also avoid being associated with them, which creates a chilling effect.
+Lu added that when feminists are politically stigmatized in China, the general public also avoids being associated with them, which creates a chilling effect.
 "If we no longer have a safe space, it will be hard for feminists to keep in touch, and this has become a new reality for us," she said.